sparkofreason/sparkofreason.github.io/_posts/2019-8-21-In_The_Beginning.md

 * third-party services,
 * and so on.

 For such applications, we no longer have the nice clean situation of a single batch of input, transformed by sequential statements to produce a unique batch of output.
-There are multiple points of input (client, message queues, responses to requests from DBs or other services), these change over time with the state of the system, with no guarantees of ordering.
+There are multiple points of input (client, message queues, responses to requests to DBs or other services), these change over time with the state of the system, with no guarantees of ordering.
 We can try to force such guarantees, but in real distributed system this almost always leads to undesirable effects such as poor performance.

 In the beginning, we could rely on the local and sequential nature of code execution.
 Many _logical_ constraints of the system were enforced simply as _temporal_ constraints: we can assume _X_ is true at line 50 because we asserted _X_ at line 49.
 Pseudocode example: